-The Board hereby confirms that in its opinion, the independent directors fulfill the conditions specified in the SEBI (LODR) Regulations, 2015 as amended from time to time and are independent of the management.
+The Board hereby confirm that in their opinion, the independent directors fulfill the conditions specified in the SEBI (LODR) Regulations, 2015 as amended from time to time and are independent of the management.
 No independent director has resigned during the year.